mikelevins/bard/README.md

 else likes it or finds it interesting that's a good thing, but it is not my primary goal.

-You can find a terse high-level description of the language in the 0.4 doc directory.
+You can find a terse high-level description of the language in the 0.4 directory.

 ## Versions of Bard